 Will Mobile VoIP take over?

 We all agree that the industry has changed and it is very apparent that a Cloud PBX solution with surrounding services is replacing legacy onsite PBX or stock Business Phones.
 Aside from this shift in investment, more and more features are being enabled and included at the desktop phone and softphone applications.

 Likely before VoIP was a serious conversation at your organization, mobile phones were used in business communications first for key executives, managers, salespersons, and remote workers.
 In the beginning, there were very few guidelines and tools to split costs so many companies paid the entire monthly bill and asked the employee to keep personal use to a reasonable minimum.

 As IP Business Phones improved, Mobility became the norm

 As Canada adopted the first generation of VoIP solutions and Unified Communications, the desktop and conference telephones were changed out.
 Softphones were offered on laptops for those road warriors as the connection to business communications.
 Concurrently and independently mobile phone use also grew exponentially as it became a standard tool for business.
 The Phone System and the individual mobile phone assets were used but not integrated together on an organizational level.

 Today the two worlds have evolved and the Cloud PBX has become the platform of choice and will replace single-ended Business Phones.
-Mobile phones developed to place free local and long distance calls over WiFi, hence the game changed again.
+Mobile phones developed to place free local and long-distance calls over WiFi, hence the game changed again.
 Now mobile application software allows users to participate in call management, collaboration, and integration to business systems that drive efficiency.
 Depending on your type of business and employee profiles you may ask yourself if all you need are mobile phones, and forgo the IP desktop telephone.